-To be Updated after survey and public outreach is complete.
 A 2045 LRTP survey was developed and distributed through MPO member jurisdiction websites, promoted with social media advertisements, and emailed directly to stakeholders.
-Media outreach is one of the key means to reach the general public.
-A variety of media outreach tools were used to increase both attendance and participant diversity at public information meetings.
-Public information meetings were publicized through newspaper ads in the Montgomery Independent, Montgomery Advertiser, Prattville Progress, and Wetumpka Herald.
+A page was developed on the MPO's website, www.montgomerympo.org.
+The website was used to announce public meeting opportunities, project information, study calendar, presentations, and notes on the 2045 LRTP.
+The website was updated frequently throughout the study to ensure public access to all the information.
+Media outreach is one of the key means to reach the public.
+A variety of media outreach tools were used to increase both attendance and participant diversity at public information meeting.
+Social media advertisement and content creation and sharing were largely used due to COVID-19.
+Public information meetings were publicized through newspaper ads in the Montgomery Independent, Montgomery Advertiser.